A Caddie User Guide for completing online training

 9. Completing a Course

-On the main course page to the right of each lesson or exercise is a small box with a dotted border displayed.
-This indicates that the lesson still needs to be completed.
+On the main course page under each lesson or exercise is a message that indicates the amount of time that has to be spent in the activity and the status, if it still needs to be completed or is 'Done'.

 A green tick will appear automatically when you have successfully completed the lesson.
 When all lessons are completed successfully all boxes will have green ticks.
 If a box is not ticked and you have completed the lesson you have not achieved the required score or spent enough time in the lesson.
 You can repeat the lesson to obtain the required pass mark.
 If there is a red cross in the box you have not achieved the require pass mark of 75% for this lesson or activity.